ItsJokerZz/FPKGi-PS5/README.md

 # FPKGi - A Server-Based PS4 Content Installer

-#### NOTE: THIS ISN'T IN A CURRENT FUNCTIONING STATE AMD USAGE MAY VARY, BEWARE!
 #### This repository will be archived and merged into the original with full support, once ready.

 ### Reporting Issues